austral-electronics/QuantumCM4/README.md

 Capping just limits the arm frequency (somewhere between 600MHz and 1200MHz) to try to avoid throttling.
 If you are throttled and not under-voltage then you can assume over-temperature. (confirm with vcgencmd measure_temp).

+Notes :
-Note : Above 82 °C (180 °F), the clock frequency is automatically lowered, regardless of which flag is set.
-This action will reduce heat development.
-Once cooled down, the clock is restored to its original frequency.
+* The CPU will reduce the clock rate to try and keep its internal temperature below 85°C. Once cooled down, the clock is restored to its original frequency.
+* Optimal RF Wireless performance is between -20°C and +75°C .

 You can view the 3 informations using a bash script :